LargeFishPKU/paper_records/README.md

 9.Light-Head R-CNN: In Defense of Two-Stage Object Detector
 10.Region Proposal by Guided Anchoring
 **Note: 11-20 mainly focus on anchor-free methods**
 11.Feature Selective Anchor-Free Module for Single-Shot Object Detection
+12.Segmentation Is All You Need 。